openmm/openmmforcefields/README.md

 # Changelog

+## 0.7.1 Bugfix release: Fix GAFF AM1-BCC charging bug for some molecules

+* When using the OpenEye toolkit, some molecules failed to charge with GAFF.
+See https://github.com/openforcefield/openforcefield/issues/492

 ## 0.7.0 User-specified partial charges, SystemGenerator support for periodic and non-periodic topologies, and minor bugfixes

 * If `Molecule` objects contain nonzero partial charges, these are used instead of generating new partial charges